zon7/raspberry_setup/setup_system.md

 After this, you should be able to ping the machine by hostname.local and acces urls by hostname.local

+# 2.4 Install and enable locate
+Locate is a tool to search for files.
+To install it
+>
+    apt install mlocate
+    # Run the first scan
+    updatedb
+After that, locate can be run as normal

 # 3. Install container management
 ## 3.1 Install docker
+>
     arch > sudo pacman -S docker
     debian > sudo apt install docker